bit-docs/bit-docs/docs/api/types/processOptions.md

 @parent bit-docs/types
-@typedef {{}} bit-docs/types/processOptions processOptions
+@typedef {{}} bit-docs/types/processOptions ProcessOptions

-An options object passed to several process methods such as:
+An options object passed to several process methods.
-- [bit-docs-js/process/code]
-- [bit-docs-js/process/codeAndComment]
-- [bit-docs-process-tags/process-tags]

-@option {bit-docs/types/tags} tags
+@option {bit-docs/types/tagCollection} tags

 The tag collection to be used to process the comment.

 @option {String} comment

-The comment to be converted
+The comment to be converted.

-@option {documentjs.process.docObject} scope
+@option {bit-docs/types/docObject} scope

-A docObject that can be a parent to the current docObject.
+A [bit-docs/types/docObject] that can be a parent to the current [bit-docs/types/docObject].

-@option {documentjs.process.docMap} docMap
+@option {bit-docs/types/docMap} docMap

-The map of all docObjects.
+The map of all [bit-docs/types/docObject]s.

-@option {documentjs.process.docObject} [docObject] If provided, this will be used as the docObject.
+@option {bit-docs/types/docObject} [docObject] If provided, this will be used as the [bit-docs/types/docObject].
 This is useful for adding properties to an existing object.

 @option {String} [code] The code immediately preceeding the comment.

+@body

+Some process methods that [bit-docs/types/processOptions] is passed to:
+- [bit-docs-js/process/code]
+- [bit-docs-js/process/codeAndComment]
+- [bit-docs-process-tags/process-tags]